MUBs and SIC-POVMs of a spin-1 system from the Majorana approach: Introduction

-The problem taken up in this paper is that of extending the above derivations to a spin-1 system.
-The task is now more challenging because a pure state of a spin-1 system is described by a pair of unit vectors and the formula for the overlap (the analog of Eq.(\ref{olap1})) is more complicated.
-We present the needed formula in Sec.2 and use it to deduce the conditions that the vectors of a pair of states must satisfy if they are to be orthogonal, unbiased or equiangular.
-In Sec.3 we use the orthogonality and unbiasedness conditions, together with the assumption of time-reversal invariance, to deduce both a maximal set of MUBs as well as all the unextendible sets of MUBs of a spin-1 system.
-In Sec.4 we use the equiangularity condition to derive two different SICs for a spin-1 system, the first consisting of an infinite family of members and the second of a single member.
-Finally, in Sec.5, we discuss the significance of the results obtained in this paper and also attempt to look ahead.
+The problem addressed in this paper is that of generalizing the above arguments to a spin-1 system.
+The task is now harder because a state of a spin-1 system is represented by a pair of unit vectors and the formula for the overlap is more complicated.
+We present the needed formula in Sec.2 and use it to derive the conditions that the vectors of a pair of spin-1 states must satisfy if they are to be orthogonal, unbiased or equiangular.
+In Sec.3 we show how the orthogonality and unbiasedness conditions imply the existence of a set of four mutually unbiased bases, which is unique up to unitaries.
+In Sec.4 we show how the equiangularity condition can be used as a starting point for the derivation of a potentially large number of SICs; however technical difficulties make it possible to push through the construction in just two cases, both of which yield SICs that are well known form earlier work.
+Finally, Sec.5 tries to convey the new light that this approach sheds on the MUBs and the SICs, and particularly its limitations in uncovering all the known SICs.